Mikhail Bakhtin: Career

 In 1924, Bakhtin moved to Leningrad, where he assumed a position at the Historical Institute and provided consulting services for the State Publishing House.
 It is at this time that Bakhtin decided to share his work with the public, but, just before "On the Question of the Methodology of Aesthetics in Written Works" was to be published, the journal in which it was to appear stopped publication.
 This work was eventually published 51 years later.
 Repression and misplacement of his manuscripts would plague Bakhtin throughout his career.
 In 1929, "Problems of Dostoevsky's Art", Bakhtin's first major work, was published.
 It is here that Bakhtin introduces the concept of dialogism.
-However, just as this book was introduced, on 8 December 1928, right before Voskresenie's 10th anniversary, Meyer, Bakhtin and a number of others associated with Voskresenie were apprehended by the Soviet secret police, the OGPU (Hirschkop 1999: p.
-168).
+However, just as this book was introduced, on 8 December 1928, right before Voskresenie's 10th anniversary, Meyer, Bakhtin and a number of others associated with Voskresenie were apprehended by the Soviet secret police, the OGPU.
 The leaders received sentences of up to ten years in labor camps of Solovki, though after an appeal to consider the state of his health, Bakhtin's sentence was commuted to exile to Kazakhstan, where he and his wife spent six years in Kustanai (now Kostanay).
 In 1936, they moved to Saransk (then in Mordovian ASSR, now the Republic of Mordovia), where Bakhtin taught at the Mordovian Pedagogical Institute.

 During the six years he spent working as a bookkeeper in the town of Kustanai, he wrote several important essays, including "Discourse in the Novel".
 In 1936, living in Saransk, he became an obscure figure in a provincial college, dropping out of view and teaching only occasionally.
-In 1937, Bakhtin moved to Kimry, a town located one hundred kilometers from Moscow.
+In 1937, Bakhtin moved to Savelovo, across the river from Kimry, a town located one hundred kilometers from Moscow.
 Here, he completed work on a book concerning the 18th-century German novel, which was subsequently accepted by the Sovetskii Pisatel' Publishing House.
 However, the only copy of the manuscript disappeared during the upheaval caused by the German invasion of 1941.